HorizonUnix/UXTU4Unix/README.md

 - Download the official build from Releases.
 - Run `UXTU4Unix.command` (only for macOS) or run `UXTU4Unix.py` by using `python3` command ( `python3 /path/to/UXTU4Unix.py` )
 - Follow the instructions.
-- [Optional & macOS only] Disable `Core Performance Boost` in BIOS using [Smokeless_UMAF](https://github.com/DavidS95/Smokeless_UMAF) to achieve better temperature but sacrifice a lot of CPU performance.
+- [macOS only] Disable `Core Performance Boost` in BIOS using [Smokeless_UMAF](https://github.com/DavidS95/Smokeless_UMAF) to achieve better temperature but sacrifice a lot of CPU performance/better control with `UXTU4Unix`

 ## FAQ
 ### 1. Why do we have to disable SIP in macOS?